Disney Dining Plan Planning 101 Travel Tips Vacation Budgeting

 Let’s be honest.
 It’s not cheap.
 But this is one decision you can’t make based on price alone.

 I see this all the time.
 Families skip the dining plan because it feels expensive.
 But, then they get to Walt Disney World and realize that’s just what food costs.
-Those are often the trips where food ends up blowing their entire budget.
+Those are often the trips where food ends up blowing the entire budget.
+And I don’t want that for you.

 The Disney Dining Plan isn’t meant to save you a bunch of money.
 But it’s not meant to overcharge you either.
-It’s simply a way to plan for food costs ahead of time.
+It’s simply a way to pay for your food ahead of time.

 What Is The Disney Dining Plan?